 I feel like they have kind of a vintage vibe and fit in with the rest of my mostly black and white farmhouse decor.
 Plus, they’re spring-y without being obnoxiously sweet (as springtime decor can sometimes be).

 I have to say I enjoyed the challenge of making these guys using just materials and supplies I had around the house.
-It inspired me to take stock of my crafts stash to see what else I had on hand.
+It inspired me to take stock of my crafts stash to see what I had on hand.